yianzhou/yianzhou.github.io/_posts/apple/2021-01-25-user-notification.md

 >
 > [Sample Code - Implementing Background Push Notifications](https://developer.apple.com/documentation/usernotifications/implementing_background_push_notifications)

-There are two types of push notifications: Alert notifications and background notifications.
+There are two types of push notifications: alert notifications and background notifications.

-**Alert notifications** allow you to deliver visible alerts that can be interacted.
+- **Alert notifications** allow you to deliver visible alerts that can be interacted.

-**Background notifications** allow your application to fetch data from the background upon receiving push notifications.
+- **Background notifications** allow your application to fetch data from the background upon receiving push notifications.
 These should be used to keep your application up-to-date even if the application isn't running.
 The system will launch your application and give you necessary runtime in order to perform your background update.

 # Request Authorization